sam-huckaby/huckabuild/README.md

 ### Technical Decisions
 - SQLite chosen for simplicity and zero-config deployment
-- Twig templating for secure, flexible view rendering
+- Latte templating for secure, flexible view rendering
 - CLI-first approach for better developer experience
 - No external dependencies beyond PHP core and SQLite